 From diagnosing and managing acute episodic and acute exacerbations of chronic illnesses, to providing health promotion, disease prevention, and injury prevention services, at Rutgers, you become an advocate, consultant, and researcher, equipped to educate and counsel patients and families.

-Graduates are eligible to sit for the Family Nurse Practitioner certification exam given by the American Nurses’ Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
-Once nationally certified, graduates can apply for certification in the State of New Jersey as advanced practice nurses with prescriptive authority.
-After successfully certified as Family Nurse Practitioners (FNP), graduates can apply for certification by examination as an Emergency Nurse Practitioner from the American Academy of Nurse Practitioners (AANP.)
+Upon graduation, you will be eligible to sit for the family nurse practitioner certification exam given by the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
+Once nationally certified, you can apply for certification in NJ as an advanced practice nurse with prescriptive authority.
+After becoming certified as a family nurse practitioner, you can apply for certification by examination as an emergency nurse practitioner from the American Academy of Nurse Practitioners.